tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 Now I'm refactoring the app to use AWS AppSync to show my work to others.

 # Demo App Instructions
-Below are links to the demo application and the source code.

 This web-app is a dashboard that allows users to control multiple Traffic Intersections.
 Each Traffic Intersection contains two traffic lights, which can be set to Red, Yellow, Green or Off.
 If the user allows traffic (ie. green, yellow, or off) in one direction, the dashboard will automatically set the other direction to red.